⚠️ EARLY RISK-OFF April 3, 2026 10 Setups A+ Iran War Day 33 Good Friday Hormuz Shut

 4. Dilution & Quality Filters (BLOCKING)

-Before retention: (1) Open position exclusion — NEM, AGRO, COP excluded; (2) SEC filing check for S-3, ATM programs, PIPE offerings — all 10 picks clean; (3) Short interest >30% float = flag; (4) Reverse split in past 6 months = disqualify; (5) Aggressive fund underwriters = disqualify.
-INTC, AMD, MRVL, CEG, ISRG, DASH, BP, ASML, USO, FXI all passed all quality filters.
-No dilution risk detected.
+5 blocking filters applied before retention: (1) Open position exclusion: no double-ups; (2) SEC filing check for S-3, ATM programs, PIPE in past 90 days — all 10 picks clean; (3) Short interest >30% float = flag — none; (4) Reverse split past 6 months = disqualify — none; (5) Aggressive fund underwriters (Wainwright, Maxim, Roth Capital) = disqualify — none detected.
+All 10 setups passed all quality filters.
+Prior scan tickers excluded as recent overlap.

 5. Validation & Final Ranking